 The crosswind leg is at 90 degrees to the climb out path and in the circuit direction.
-Before starting the turn, lookout is stressed and a reference point onto which to turn is chosen.
+Before starting the turn, lookout is stressed and you chose a reference point to turn onto.

 Commonly, this is a point on the horizon off the wingtip.
 However, since the aim is to track over the ground at right angles to the runway, the reference point will need to be modified to allow for drift.

 For many situations the turn onto downwind is made when the aeroplane is at 45 degrees to the upwind threshold, onto a suitable reference point so as to track parallel to the runway, and the aeroplane is levelled at circuit altitude.
 This may require the aeroplane to be levelled before, during or after the turn onto downwind.
 Lookout is again stressed, especially for aircraft joining the circuit on the downwind leg.

 The downwind radio call is given abeam the upwind end of the runway to positively establish your position in the circuit for other traffic, and Air Traffic Control (ATC) if applicable.
 If the radio call is delayed for any reason until abeam the threshold, or later, the call should be "late downwind".
 As a common courtesy, and to promote situational awareness for all traffic in the circuit, the downwind call should include your intentions, for example, full stop or touch and go.
 If your position in the circuit is advised by ATC, for example, "number three", a visual search must be made to positively identify the positions of the appropriate number of aircraft ahead.
 This is generally achieved by scanning from the threshold back along the approach path and base leg, counting off aircraft sighted ahead of you.